 WR Antonio Gates Jr. Highlights

-Gates Jr. has a ways to go to be a future Hall of Famer like his dad, but he’s turning out to be a fine football player and will continue to get better and better throughout his career while helping his team get to the playoffs.
+Gates Jr. has a ways to go to be a future Hall of Famer like his dad, but he’s turning out to be a fine football player and will continue to get better and better throughout his career.